TheRealSeber/Fully-automated-Gmail-generator/README.md

 Additional features:
 - Phone verification using sms-activate.org API.
 Additional possibility to reuse the same phone number if possible.
 - Connecting to the android phone (<4.4.2 version) and using it as a "mobile proxy"
-- Generating the logs and reusing them if needed
+- Generating the logs. (see examples in log files)
-- A
+- Working with logs, loading them.
+In case of rerunning some tasks, depending on the state they were ended with, the bot would know what to do.